nldlabs/nlddoc/docs/CLI/serve.md

 ### Config Parse Error

-If `.nlddoc` has syntax errors:
+If `.fastdocs` has syntax errors:
-- nlddoc shows a warning
+- fastdocs shows a warning
 - Falls back to default configuration
 - Server continues running